Drovolon/rsham-faq/_posts/2017-01-15-dungeon-healing.markdown

 Use [Lightning Surge Totem](http://www.wowhead.com/spell=192058) to help with stuns on trash pulls.
-Coordinated group stuns are extremely potent in dungeons, and surge totem (also sometimes called "cap totem" or "capacitor totem," its previous name).
+Coordinated group stuns are extremely potent in dungeons, and surge totem (also sometimes called "cap totem" or "capacitor totem," its previous name) is no exception.
 You should try to use cap totem almost on cooldown, usually every other trash pack.
 Try not to overlap it with another AOE stun.

 Cap totem basically stops the damage the group is taking for 5 seconds, in almost all cases.
 If you know a pull's going to be bad, use it when you feel you can't keep up with the incoming damage anymore.